Pain at the pump persists, forcing drivers to make changes

 Californian Nicole Covian, however, was somewhat relieved to see the Las Vegas prices as she filled up at a Chevron on Blue Diamond Road for $5.36 per gallon.

-That’s because prices in Las Vegas are relatively low compared with the Golden State gas prices, the highest in the country at an average $6.06 per gallon.
+That’s because prices in Las Vegas are relatively low compared with the Golden States’ gasoline prices, the highest in the country at an average $6.06 per gallon.

-Still, Covian said, the ride to Las Vegas was stressful as she sought to plan the most cost-effective stops for gas.
+Still, Covian said, the ride to Las Vegas was stressful as she sought to plan the most cost-effective stops for gasoline.

-She said people have become more strategic, searching around to find the best options for cheaper gas.
-“Before we didn’t have to care.
-Like, we would just go to the one around the corner,” Covian said.
+She said people have become more strategic, searching around to find the best options for cheaper gasoline.
+“Before, we didn’t have to care.
+Like we would just go to the one around the corner,” Covian said.

-Other California residents noted how much they have seen gas prices rise.
+Other California residents noted how much they have seen gasoline prices rise.

 “I’ve seen it as high as $6.70, $6.75 in California,” Allan Azzarello of San Jose said as he pumped diesel fuel at a Shell station on Blue Diamond Road.